mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 -   No browser support (AHK++ did not have this before, we can add it later if users want it)
 -   Hardlink config files shared between ahk2 submodule and global package (e.g. `*.nls*.json`)
 -   Explain formatter options
+-   Issue with custom folding and comment blocks (see v2/settings.ahk2)